 Paroxysmal nocturnal hemoglobinuria is most common among men in their 20s, but it occurs in both sexes and at any age.
-Hemolysis occurs throughout the day not just at night-time.
+Hemolysis occurs throughout the day not just at night.

 Etiology of PNH